JonathanMEdwards/subtext10/doc/language.md

 ```
 The `find?` block is evaluated repeatedly with an item as its input value, starting with the first item and continuing until it does not reject.
 The result is that item, with `~index` set to the index.
 If all the items are rejected, the entire operation rejects.
 The `find-last?` block does the same thing except it scans the table backwards.
 The `find-only?` block suceeds if there is only match, and rejects if there are none or more than one.

 A useful special case is `list only?()`, resulting in the single item of the list, rejecting if the list has 0 or multiple items.

-> Can a find block can also change the value of the item returned, as in a map?
-> `find-unique?` that returns result of block, so long as all matches return same value
->
+Another is `find-unique?{...}` that finds all matches and rejects if there are none or they are not all equal.

 ### Replacing and aggregating

 A _for-each_ block will evaluate a code block on each item, resulting in an unsorted list with each row replaced with the result of the code block in the same order as the input.
 If an item is rejected, it is left out of the result.
 The `for-all?` block is like `for-each` except it rejects if the code block rejects on any item, otherwise resulting in the replaced table.
 The `for-none?` block does the opposite, rejecting if the code block accepts any item, otherwise resulting in the input list.
 For example: